TheFreedomCodes/.github/profile/README.md

 We maintain a friendly and inclusive community.
 Please read and abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

-## 📂 Repository Structure

-Our repository is organized into the following directories:

-- `ai_ml/`: This directory houses AI/ML-related projects, algorithms, and libraries.
-- `webdev/`: Here, you'll find projects and resources related to Web Development.
-- `docs/`: Contains documentation, guidelines, and project-related information.

 ## 📝 License

 All projects under TheFreedomCode are open-source and licensed under the [MIT License](LICENSE).